smanowar/final-project/README.md

 - Another variable that can affect the visibility of a question is the tags that are included in a question.
 For this reason, the “tags” column was also chosen as a feature.
 For simplicity, the specific tags associated with the question were converted to the number of tags associated with the question.

+For our analysis, the output variable, *accepted_answer_duration*, was split into two categories: **less than 24 hours, and greater than 24 hours**.

  <br>